-Tim Hykes is a UX designer and frequent speaker at design conferences including Adobe Max, Design + Diversity, and AIGA.
+Tim Hykes is a UX consultant and frequent speaker at design conferences including Adobe Max, Design + Diversity, and AIGA.
 In fact, he's become a leader in AIGA, the largest community of design advocates in the nation.
-Since joining as a membership chair in 2012, Hykes is now the president of AIGA's St. Louis chapter.

 A self-taught artist and designer, Hassan Rahim has developed an enigmatic style and dark sensibility that's landed him work with clients like Nike, Urban Outfitters, Warp Records, and Marilyn Manson.
 According to an interview with Eye on Design, his big break came when a skate brand noticed his designs on MySpace and reached out to offer him work.
 He was 17 years old.

 Antionette Carroll sees design differently.
 In a world where everything has been designed—including systems of inequality—we can use design as a system to create a more equitable world.
 In her powerful TEDx talk (Carroll is a 2018 TED fellow), she introduces this concept and challenges us to find ways to intentionally redesign our communities.

 In line with this mission, Carroll founded the Creative Reaction Lab, a nonprofit that "educates, trains, and challenges cities to co-create solutions with Black and Latinx populations to design healthy and racially equitable communities."
 She calls this new form of creative problem-solving Equity-Centered Community Design.

 Currently, Carroll is an AIGA National Board Member.
 Along with Timothy J. Hykes (who we introduced earlier in this list), she's also a co-founder of the Design + Diversity Conference.